larafilippone/Final-Project-Group-5/documentation/Gr-5_Filippone_Goldinger_Report.md

 When accessed, the API allows to generate an answer with the function `openai.ChatCompletion.create()`.
 The appropriate question to ChatGPT has been created earlier and stored in the variable `question_to_chatgpt`.
 In general, we ask ChatGPT questions in a manner similar to how one would use the online tool.
 This has shown to generate the best responses.
 For the summary we ask "Summarize the negative and positive sentiment of the reviews attached.
 Limit to 6 bullet points."

-With the message attribute we can specify how the answer should look like in general and that the content should be informative.
+With the message attribute we can specify what the answer should look like in general and that the content should be informative.
 The temperature attribute indicates on how "creative" the answer should be.
 We limited to 0.7 which indicates moderate randomness.

 The answer can be accessed by `response["choices"][0]["message"]["content"]`.
 As ChatGPT generates several answers, with choice = 0 and message = content, the content of the first answer is accessed and then returned after making sure that it is in string format.

 *Error Handling*

-As to all the scripts where we interact with a web server or with an API we have added on error handling.
-Because in such situations we might face runtime errors.
+All the scripts where we interact with a web server or with an API contain error handling strategies, because in such situations we might face runtime errors.
 As such we can detect them and inform accordingly.

 ``` python
 try: